BloomTech-Labs/geograpics-fe/geograpix/README.md

 ## Other Scripts

-    * server - used to start local server using nodemon, "nodemon index.js"
+    * npm run server - used to start local server using nodemon, "nodemon index.js"
-    * test - used to start local jest tests, incompatible with Passport, "cross-env jest --watch"
+    * npm run start - used to start Heroku deployment, "node index.js"
-    * start - used to start Heroku deployment, "node index.js"
+    * yarn run test - used to start testing

 # Contributing